rcherrueau/execo/doc/tutorial.rst

  process_B.wait()
  process_A.kill()

-In this example we ignore the exit code of *process_A* because we know we kill it at the end, so it always has a non-zero exit code
+We ignore the exit code of *process_A* because it is killed at the end, thus it always has a non-zero exit code

-This example also shows the asynchronous control of processes: while a process is running (the iperf server), the code can do something else (run the iperf client), and later get back control of the first process (waiting for it, or as in this example killing it).
+This example shows the asynchronous control of processes: while a process is running (the iperf server), the code can do something else (run the iperf client), and later get back control of the first process (waiting for it, or as in this example killing it).